 The Daily Crime Log must be available during normal business hours to employees and students as well as the general public (parents, local press, etc.).
 The Daily Crime Log will remain open for 60 days; subsequent to that, the Log must be available within two business days of a request for Log information.

 The Lake Washington Institute of Technology (LWTech) Office of Campus Public Safety prepares an Annual Security Report (ASR) to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and must be filed with the U.S. Department of Education by October 1, of each year.
-The full text of the ASR can be located on our web site at www.lwtc.edu.
-(Click on "Security").
+The full text of the ASR can be located on the Campus Safety webpage.
 This report is prepared in cooperation with the local law enforcement agencies surrounding the main LWTech Kirkland and Redmond campuses, the LWTech Offices of Administrative Services, Student Services, and Judicial Affairs and Campus Public Safety.
 Each entity provides updated information on their educational efforts and programs to comply with the Act; this information is compiled and listed in the ASR.

 Each year a written notice is mailed to current (enrolled) students, and current (employed) faculty and staff informing them of the web address where they can access the ASR.
 Copies of the ASR may be obtained at the Lake Washington Institute of Technology Office of Campus Public Safety located in the East Building, Room E145, in the Office of the Registrar/Enrollment Services, West Building, Room W201D, and in the Human Resources Office, East Building, Room E215B.
 All prospective students and employees may obtain a copy of the ASR from the Registrar/Enrollment Services Office (425) 739-8156 and/or the HR Office (425) 739-8251.
 The website address for the ASR will also be listed in LWTech Enrollment and Employment application packets and the College Class Schedule.